explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 Notes: Before we get starting with explaining _how_, it's worth taking a second to ask ourselves: Why would we want to update the model with our own examples?
-Why can't we just rely on pre-trained models?
+Why can't we just rely on pre-trained pipelines?

 Statistical models make predictions based on the examples they were trained on.